beastaugh/hatt/README.md

 ----------------------

 The following are all valid expression forms which can be parsed by Hatt, where ϕ and ψ are metalinguistic variables standing in for any valid expression.
-The parser isn't as smart about parentheses as it could be, so you have to follow these rules quite literally.
-This shouldn't be a great hardship, but it does mean that, for example, while `(A -> B)` is a valid expression, `A -> B` isn't.

 * Variables: `P`, `Q`, `a`, `b` etc.---basically anything in the character class `[a-zA-Z]`